Mission and description of GO Fight Against Malaria

 Malaria is one of the three deadliest infectious diseases on earth.
 Half of the entire human population is at risk of being infected with malaria.
 Plasmodium falciparum, the parasite that causes the deadliest form of malaria, has killed more people than any other parasite on the planet.
 In 2006, 247 million people became infected with malaria.
 New data indicate that over a million people die from this disease each year, and over half of them are children.
 In fact, it's the leading cause of death in Africa for those under age five.
 Every 30 seconds, another child dies of malaria.
 According to the World Health Organization, malaria is both a disease of poverty and a cause of poverty.
 The survivors of malaria infections are often subjected to impaired learning, other developmental disorders, school absences, lost work, and increased economic distress.
 Where it's prevalent, this disease can account for 40 percent of all public health costs.

-Because of the power of World Community Grid, what we can accomplish with one year of the GO Fight Against Malaria project could take us well over one hundred years to achieve, using the resources we normally have available.
+Because of the power of World Community Grid, what we accomplished with one year of the GO Fight Against Malaria project could have taken us well over one hundred years to achieve, using the resources we normally have available.

-As of April 04, 2013, over 23,565 CPU years of computer time have been donated to the Global Online Fight Against Malaria!
-We have now submitted over 1 billion different docking jobs to the GO FAM project!!
-As of April 23, 2013, over 900,000,000 million different docking results have already been produced for the GO FAM project.
-The members of the GO FAM team at TSRI are very grateful for all of your interest and generous support!!!
+In just 19 months, over 27,385 CPU years of computer time were donated to the Global Online Fight Against Malaria!
+We have performed over 1.16 billion different docking jobs for the GO FAM project!!
+Your donated computer time enabled us to have the first academic research project to ever perform over a billion docking jobs.
+The members of the GO FAM team at TSRI and at Rutgers University-NJ Medical School are very grateful for all of your interest and generous support!!!

-We eagerly await the results that this Global Online Fight Against Malaria project will generate, and we look forward to sharing with you the insights that we will gain from these calculations.
+We have started analyzing, testing, and extending the results that this Global Online Fight Against Malaria project generated, and we look forward to sharing with you the insights that we will gain from these calculations.
 As this project progresses, we will keep you informed about the details of the experiments we are performing, the progress achieved, and the results that we publish.
 As you may know from our experience with the FightAIDS@Home project ( http://fightaidsathome.scripps.edu ), we will do our best to keep you informed and up-to-date by posting to the World Community Grid Forum for the GO FAM project and by responding to the questions and comments that you write there.